 The delays exposed the production challenges of creating a luxury consumer product, even for venture capitalists used to scaling tech companies.
 Unlike software, you can't iterate and ship handcrafted bottles in two-week sprints.
 The poker chip design required specialized manufacturing that couldn't be rushed, regardless of customer complaints or media attention.

-TechCrunch readers reported receiving multiple delay notifications, with the quietly updating its delivery promise from "end of summer" to "shipments begin in November."
+TechCrunch readers reported receiving multiple delay notifications, with the official website quietly updating its delivery promise from "end of summer" to "shipments begin in November."
 The shifting timeline became a running joke in venture capital circles, where the hosts are better known for their investment acumen than supply chain management.